Tessellation and Lyubich-Minsky laminations associated with quadratic maps, I: Pinching semiconjugacies: Degeneration pair and degenerating arc system

-\parag{Note on terminology.} According to \cite{Mi}, a parabolic $g$ with $q'=1$ is called \textit{primitive}. $g=f_\sigma$ with $\sigma=1/4$ is also called \textit{trivial}.
+\parag{Note on terminology.} According to \cite{Mi}, a parabolic $g$ with $q'=1$ is called \textit{primitive}.
+The parabolic $g=f_\sigma$ with $\sigma=1/4$ is also called \textit{trivial}.
 For these $g$'s any degeneration pair $(f \to g)$ is automatically Case (a) by the proposition above.
-When we define tessellation for non-trivial primitive $(f \to g)$, a little extra care will be required.
+When we define tessellation for non-trivial primitive $(f \to g)$, we need an extra care.

 \parag{Perturbation of $\bs{O_g}$ and degenerating arcs.} For a degeneration pair $(f \to g)$ with $r \approx 1$, the parabolic cycle $O_g$ is approximated by an attracting or repelling cycle $O_f'$ with the same period $l'$ and multiplier $\lam' \approx e^{2 \pi i p'/q'}$.
 Let $\al_1'$ be the point in $O_f'$ with $\al_1' \to \beta_1$ as $r \to 1$. (cf. \cite[\S 4]{Mi})